stenglein-lab/taxonomy_pipeline/README.md

 ### Other software dependencies

 This pipeline deals with other software dependencies in 2 possible ways: by using Singularity containers or by using an all-in-one conda environment.
-You are free to use either one of these when running the pipeline.
+You are free to use either one of these when running the pipeline, but singularity is preferred over conda.

 #### Singularity containers